Code of Business Conduct

 All employees have a responsibility to protect the Company’s assets and ensure their efficient use.
 All employees must use Company assets only for legitimate business purposes.
 The misappropriation of Company assets, the provision of any products to any person or entity not in accordance with established Company Policy, and the retention of any benefit that belongs to the Company from a customer, supplier or other person with whom the Company does business, is prohibited.
 This prohibition includes unauthorized use of the Company’s communications equipment, computers, related facilities or other Company assets, including proprietary information and trade secrets.
 Such Company assets must not be used for any illegal purpose.
 Employees must report any theft, fraud, embezzlement, misuse or misappropriation of Company property or resources to the Chief Compliance Officer.

-A copy of our Global Trademark, Copyright, and Domain Name Policy is posted on the Revlon Portal and is also available here .
+A copy of our Global Trademark, Copyright, and Domain Name Policy is posted on oneinbeauty.com.
 If you have questions about copyright or trademark laws or our Global Trademark, Copyright, and Domain Name Policy, please contact the Law Department.
-If you have questions about the patentability of a product or idea, patent law or trade secrets laws, or our Unsolicited Submission Policy, which is available on the Revlon Portal and also here , please contact the Law Department.
+If you have questions about the patentability of a product or idea, patent law or trade secrets laws, or our Unsolicited Submission Policy, which is available on oneinbeauty.com, please contact the Law Department.

 The Company has developed and uses confidential and proprietary information in the operation of the Company and may, in some instances, have access to the confidential and proprietary information of other parties.
 Such information consists of any valuable, confidential information which is used in the Company’s business.
 Employees may not improperly disclose or use any confidential or proprietary information learned as a result of their relationship with the Company.
 Company Policy prohibits the use of confidential or proprietary information by employees for their own purposes or the disclosure of such information to unauthorized employees or third parties such as competitors, customers, clients or outside contractors.
 Company Policy also prohibits the improper use by employees of confidential or proprietary information obtained from former employers or other third parties.